Aleksandra Ekster: Revolutionising costume design

 In line with her eclectic avant-garde-like style, Ekster's early paintings strongly influenced her costume design as well as her book illustrations, which are scarcely noted.
 All of Ekster's works, no matter the medium, stick to her distinct style.
 Her works are vibrant, playful, dramatic, and theatrical in composition, subject matter, and color.
 Ekster constantly stayed true to her composition aesthetic across all mediums.
 Furthermore, each medium only enhanced and influenced her work in other mediums.

 Costume design for Romeo and Juliet.
 1921.
 M.T.
 Abraham Foundation.

 With her assimilation of many different genres, her essential futurist and cubist ideas were always in tandem with her attention to colour and rhythm.
 Ekster uses many elements of geometric compositions, which reinforce the core intentions of dynamism, vibrant contrasts, and free brushwork.
 Ekster stretched the dynamic intentions of her work across all mediums.
 Ekster's theatrical works such as sculptures, costume design, set design, and decorations for the revolutionary festivals, strongly reflect her work with geometric elements and vibrant intentions.

 Alexandra Exter, sketch, Lobanov-Rostovsky coll.

 Through her costume work, she experimented with the transparency, movement, and vibrancy of fabrics.
 Ekster's movement of her brushstroke in her artwork is reflected in the movement of the fabric in her costumes.
 Ekster's theatrical sets used multi-coloured dimensions and experimented with spatial structures.
 She continued with these experimental tendencies in her later puppet designs.
 With her experimentation across many mediums, Ekster started to take the concept of her costume design and integrate it into everyday life.
 In 1921, Ekster's work in fashion design began.
 Though her mass production designs were wearable, most of her fashion design was highly decorative and innovative, usually falling under the category of haute couture.

 In 1923, she continued her work in many media in addition to collaborating with Vera Mukhina and Boris Gladkov in Moscow on the decor of the All Russian Exhibition pavilions.

+In 1924, Ekster was the costume designer for the film Aelita.